deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 Kyle! it's okay.
 ```

-Now let's ensure we're back in our base folder and download this dataset by running:
+Now let's ensure we're back in our base folder and download and process this dataset by running:

 ```bash
 cd ..